Schedule Policy/Career Is Now in Effect (March 2026)

 | AFGE v.
 Trump | D.D.C. | Voluntarily dismissed, joined related litigation |

-What the 2020 Version Got Wrong (And Why This Time Is Different)
+What the 2020 Version Got Wrong

 The first Schedule F attempt ran out of clock.
 Trump signed EO 13957 on October 21, 2020, gave agencies until January 19, 2021 to submit position lists, and Biden revoked it two days after inauguration.
-No positions were actually reclassified.
+No positions were reclassified.

-This round fixed those problems:
+This round addressed those problems:

 - Full notice-and-comment rulemaking (proposed rule, comment period, final rule)